matthewbradley22/CarT_2025/README.md

 5. <em>DEGPathAnalyses.R</em>: Has code to create heatmaps of 50 top important genes in Fig 2

 6. <em>MitoAnalysis.R</em> includes mitochondrial analyses including creating correlation heatmap with other genes, dotplot of individual mitochondrial genes, and violin plots of variables vs percent.mt

+7. <em>dengPublicData.R</em>: Create scatter plots of our data lfc versus deng public data response groups.
+This script is where public data from Deng paper https://www.nature.com/articles/s41591-020-1061-7#Sec8 is read in and processed, and further analyses are done.
 ### Other:

-<em>dengPublicData.R</em>: Create scatter plots of our data lfc versus deng public data response groups.
-This script is where
-public data from Deng paper https://www.nature.com/articles/s41591-020-1061-7#Sec8 is read in and processed

 <em>hypoxiaAnalysis.R</em>: This script is mostly exploratory analysis, UMAPS, volcano plots etc...